Washington College Hodson Boathouse

 "Front porch" on the waterfront

-The Hodson Boathouse is to be the College’s “Front Porch” on the waterfront — the first phase of development for the new waterfront campus, a cluster of buildings that will serve as an educational and recreational destination along the Chester River for the entire college community.
+The Hodson Boathouse is the College’s “Front Porch” on the waterfront — the first phase of development for the new waterfront campus, a cluster of buildings that serves as an educational and recreational destination along the Chester River for the entire college community.
 This is a gathering place for students to relax at the riverfront, enjoy recreational activities such as kayaking along the river and nearby creeks, and take part in competitive varsity watersports programs.

-Designed to support the varsity rowing and sailing teams and the student waterfront recreation program, the 9,200 square-foot boathouse and its 3,675 square-foot porch includes a main lobby; team classroom; men’s and women’s locker rooms; cardio workout room with rowing machines, spin bikes and plyometric equipment; an indoor rowing tank; and offices for coaches and waterfront staff.
+Designed to support the varsity rowing and sailing teams and the student waterfront recreation program, the 9,200-SF boathouse and its 3,675-SF porch includes a main lobby; team classroom; men’s and women’s locker rooms; cardio workout room with rowing machines, spin bikes and plyometric equipment; an indoor rowing tank; and offices for coaches and waterfront staff.
 The current Truslow Boathouse–a wood bow-string truss warehouse building with a 50-foot clear span–will be repurposed to provide shop space and storage for shells, sails, and other equipment by removing the current rowing tank, offices, and locker rooms.

 The Boathouse represents the first step in creating a low-energy waterfront campus by installing a geothermal exchange wellfield that serves the new boathouse as well as future development.